AllenInstitute/deepinterpolation/README.rst

 To adapt DeepInterpolation to a new dataset, you will need to use or recreate a generator in 'generator_collection.py'.
 Those are all constructed from a core class called 'DeepGenerator'.
 The 'CollectorGenerator' class allows to group generators if your dataset is distributed across many files/folder/sources.
 This system was designed to allow to train very large DeepInterpolation models from TB of data distributed on a network infrastructure.

-To try out training your own DeepInterpolation network, I recommend to start with this file: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/example_tiny_ephys_training.py
+To try out training your own DeepInterpolation network, we recommend to start with this file: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/example_tiny_ephys_training.py

 In this file, you will need to edit the jobdir variable, in particular change "/Users/jeromel/test" to a local folder appropriate to save your models.